Brie Franklin, Executive Director

 Rosa joined CCASA in June 2014.
 Having been born and raised in Denver, she has worked and volunteered for several community based organizations in the area.
 After acquiring her degree in Video Production from The Art Institute of Colorado, Rosa produced and collaborated on several videos and publications regarding public health issues, primarily those of under-served populations.
 She is also an alumni of the FOX Broadcasting Diversity Development American Indian Summer Institute.
 Prior to joining CCASA, Rosa spent three years working with Jefferson County Public Health as a Health Disparities Community Outreach Specialist, helping to raise awareness and garner public support for local ordinances.
 In her free time Rosa enjoys raising her three daughters, their three-legged cat, a chi’poodle, and of course her fiancé.

 Raana joined CCASA in November of 2015 and brings with her the collective experience of working as a prevention educator, community organizer, awareness campaign director, and advocate in the field of domestic and sexual violence.
 Prior to joining CCASA, she worked for a variety of community-based organizations throughout the state of Florida and in 2012 was elected Chair of the Sexual Violence Task Force of Tampa Bay – an alliance of agencies and individuals committed to ending sexual violence by engaging the community through survivor empowerment, public policy and legislative work, collaboration, and outreach.
-Raana was featured on The Current on CBS Radio for her leadership in planning “Take Back the Night 2013: Together We Empower” and was published in the Sun Sentinel for the “consent-culture” project she pioneered with local high school students for National Teen Dating Violence Awareness and Prevention Month.
 Most recently Raana managed the Sexual Violence Department for the only state-certified, community-based center serving survivors in both rural and urban communities of West Central Florida where she specialized in coordinating services for marginalized and historically disenfranchised communities in addition to establishing partnerships with community members and organizations for the betterment of providing trauma-informed services for survivors.
-Raana holds a Bachelor’s of Science in Communication, Public Relations from the University of North Florida and is a current candidate for a Master’s in Public Administration with a concentration in Gender-Based Violence from the University of Colorado-Denver.
+Raana holds a Bachelor’s of Science in Communication, Public Relations from the University of North Florida and is currently completing a Master’s of Public Administration with a concentration in Gender-Based Violence at the University of Colorado-Denver.